fantostisch/fimpp/README.md

 You can find more involved examples under the `examples` subdirectory, including famous algorithms such as the [Sieve of Eratosthenes][1] and [Quicksort][2].
-There you can also find an implementation of the [Brainfuck][3] interpreter, which proves the Turing completenes of the FIM++ language.
+There you can also find an implementation of the [Brainfuck][3] interpreter, which proves the Turing completeness of the FIM++ language.

 [1]: https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes
 [2]: https://en.wikipedia.org/wiki/Quicksort